Flood Damage Restoration

 Overview

 Council is currently delivering the largest flood damage restoration package in Queensland to ensure our roads are safe and well maintained.
-This currently stands at $157+ million of permanent restoration works to complete by mid 2024, weather permitting.
+This damage is estimated at approximately $167 million to restore these sites to their pre-event condition.
+The Queensland Reconstruction Authority (QRA) has approved an extension of time for delivery of the program and the restoration work is now programmed to be completed by 31 March 2025, weather permitting.

-The delivery of this package firstly involved a comprehensive road assessment to capture the extent of the damage.
+The delivery of this program required an initial comprehensive road assessment to capture the extent of the damage.

 Since November 2021, a significant amount of temporary emergency repairs has also been completed.
 These temporary repairs ensure the impacted roads can be restored to a safe standard as soon as possible.
 At the same time, Council is planning and scheduling more permanent reconstruction works in these locations, which also takes into consideration the site conditions and the standard of resources required to complete the permanent reconstruction.